emanuelefirmani/get-git-english/docs/internal.rst

 You are saying to git:

-*memorize in the repository, that is in the project's history, the commit I have prepared by several add*
+*memorize in the repository, that is in the project's history, the commit I have prepared by several adds*

-Your ``repository``, seen by SmartGit, has now this aspect
+Your ``repository``, seen by SmartGit, has now this aspect:

 .. figure:: img/first-commit.png